Financing Bariatric Surgery -

 - Eliminating obesity discrimination – Unfortunately, being extremely overweight often makes people to treat you differently.
 It has even been shown to cause you to earn less money at work.
 Successful bariatric surgery improves this 100% of the time.

-out of pocket costs, you will save a lot of money over the long run due
+- Long-term financial savings – If you have no insurance or if you have insurance with high out of pocket costs, you will save a lot of money over the long run due to lower medical costs following surgery.

 On average, the costs incurred from 1 month before surgery through 2 months afterwards were about $24,500.
 Beginning at 3 months after surgery, bariatric patients start saving compared to those who didn’t have surgery.

 As early as 13 months after surgery patients spend as much as $900 per month less.
 The analysis showed that for those receiving laparoscopic bariatric surgery, costs of surgery broke even within 2 years.
-Those receiving open surgery broke even within 4 years.4
+Those receiving open surgery broke even within 4 years ( 4).

 Most surgeons offer some kind of payment plan to make treatment affordable.
 Some allow you to pay them interest-free over time, while others will agree to charge you a very low interest rate.
 Some even offer reduced-cost or free weight loss surgery for those who can't afford it.